FAQs

 Where should I mount the mist line?

-The mist line should be mounted around the perimeter of the area to be cooled which, if done properly, will create a curtain of mist on all open sides.
-The system should be mounted between 8 ft and 12 ft / 2.4m and 3.7m off the ground.
+The mist line should be mounted around the perimeter of the area to be cooled.
+Proper installation creates a curtain of mist on all open sides.
+Mount the system between 8 ft and 12 ft (2.4m to 3.7m) off the ground.

 Is my patio too small for a mist system?

-Patios can be as small as 16 linear feet with as few as 10 nozzles.
+Not at all.
+Patios can be as small as 16 linear feet and require as few as 8 nozzles.

 How much water does a mist system and fog effects actually use?

-This will vary depending on the size of the pump and the number of nozzles to be used.
+Water usage varies depending on the size of the pump and number of nozzles used.

 Is there any maintenance required?